-Plaintiff alleged she suffered an ankle injury when she slipped and fell on a wet platform after exiting a train at the Cheverly Metro station in Prince George County.
-The defendant, the beloved Washington Metropolitan Area Transit Authority, made all the usual – and appropriate defenses.
+The plaintiff alleged she suffered an ankle injury when she slipped and fell on a wet platform after exiting a train at the Cheverly Metro station in Prince George County.
+The defendant, the beloved Washington Metropolitan Area Transit Authority, made all the usual – and appropriate – defenses.
 You knew the platform was wet, didn’t you?
 You even saw a yellow warning cone that the platform was wet, right?
 No one appeared to have mopped the floor to make it wet, did they?

-Plaintiff’s lawyers got creative and did some research.
+The plaintiff’s lawyers got creative and did some research.
 They found out that WMATA used a cleaning agent “Super Shine-All” to clean its train platforms.
-The coefficient of friction on the floor, plaintiff argued, was such that no one should have been surprised that the woman would fall.
+The coefficient of friction on the floor, the plaintiff argued, was such that no one should have been surprised that the woman would fall.
 In a trial before Judge Maureen M. Lamasney, a Prince George’s County jury agreed and awarded damages (I’m not sure how much).

 The Maryland Court of Special Appeals reversed.
-Apparently, sovereign immunity bars plaintiff’s claim because Maryland is a party to something called the WMATA Compact — along with Virginia, and the District of Columbia — that confers sovereign immunities upon WMATA.
+Apparently, sovereign immunity bars the plaintiff’s claim because Maryland is a party to something called the WMATA Compact — along with Virginia, and the District of Columbia — that confers sovereign immunities upon WMATA.
 Really?
 Why?
 Who made that call and what did Maryland get in exchange for compromising the rights of our citizens to seek justice when someone negligent hurts them?
 (Maybe it was a condition of getting the deal done 45 years ago to get the WMATA into Maryland.
 I don’t know.)